miskatjisan/rental-system/README.md

 # rental-system
-User can rent car, house , land .
-You can whole renting system manage by this site.
+User can give their properties rent advertise here.